 If you are visiting Belgium for the first time and are not sure where to start with planning your trip, then this post is for you.
-I made two sample three- and four day itineraries that bring you to the most beautiful places in Belgium in three or four days.
+In this article, I feature a sample Belgium itinerary that brings you to the most beautiful places in Belgium in three or four days.
 Read on!

 Even if you are visiting Belgium for just one or two days, you will be able to plan your trip using our tips below.
 But if you have the time, I recommend spending at least 3 or 4 days in Belgium.